How To Create a Nursing Student Resume [Template]

 You’ve worked your tail off in nursing school, and now it’s finally time to make money.
 But first: the job search!

 To help with the process, we went straight to Roy Munk, president and founder of Global Healthcare Services.
 His company is a national recruiting firm that specializes in placing nurses and other medical professionals in hospitals, so he knows a thing or two about what hiring managers are looking for.
-Here are some of his insider tips, tricks, and templates to help you land your dream nursing job.
+Here are some of his insider tips and tricks for creating the ideal resume to help you land your first nursing job.

-How Do You Format a Nursing Student Resume?
+How Do You Structure a Nursing Student Resume?